AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 ```

-In the sample chart below we've used custom item, that adds *Total* data to legend.
+In the sample chart below we've used custom item that adds *Total* data to legend.

 {sample}AS\_Legend\_09{sample}